-Using the Crane Arts Building as a destination for collaboration and community good, this project invited all of Philadelphia, bringing together a diverse group of people to participate in a national conversation about our juvenile justice system and how we can better engage and provide critical support to our youth.
-This was done through various public programming, including a Youth Ambassador Program, a Youth Art Show (traveling regionally throughout 2014), the first free juvenile record expungement clinic in Philadelphia, organized in partnership with the Philadelphia Lawyers for Social Equity (PLSE), and more.
+Using Crane Arts as a destination for collaboration and community good, this project invited all of Philadelphia, bringing together a diverse group of people to participate in a national conversation about our juvenile justice system and how we can better engage and provide critical support to our youth.
+This was done through various public programming, including a Youth Ambassador Program; a Youth Art Show (traveled regionally throughout 2014); the first free juvenile record expungement clinic in Philadelphia, organized in partnership with the Philadelphia Lawyers for Social Equity; numerous film screenings and more.

 Juvenile In Justice won the 2014 PNC Arts Alive Award for Innovation in Honor of Peggy Amsterdam (Arts & Business Council of Greater Philadelphia) and is continuing through InLiquid’s Art For Action series, which includes social justice art exhibitions and events, and interactive workshops, provided by InLiquid artist members, guest artists, and local art organizations.